cdiener/kcone-paper/Readme.md

 - a list of 58 microrray samples from the [GEO](http://www.ncbi.nlm.nih.gov/geo/) database annotated with the corresponding cell line (ge_samples.csv)
 - the model in dycone's CSV format (reactions.csv)
-- the model in SBML format (cemet.xml)
+- the model in SBML (L3V1) format (cemet.xml)

 Additionally, upon first run we will generate some intermediate data files that include results for the most time consuming steps in the analysis.
-This way the first run will take about 5h on a machine with 6+ cores, but repeated runs will finish in about 4 minutes.
+This way the first run will take about 3h on a machine with 6+ cores, but repeated runs will finish in about 4 minutes.
 The intermediate files cover the following protocol
 steps:

 - web scraping of missing metabolite concentrations from HMDB (scraped_concs.Rd)
-- calculation of the polytope basis for the model (basis.Rd)
+- calculation of the k-cone basis for the model (basis.Rd)
-- stability analysis for all of the 6 basis (stab.Rd)
+- stability analysis for all of the 6 bases (stab.Rd)

 For the sake of completeness we also provide the pathway image we use in the paper as [Inkscape](https://inkscape.org) SVGs in the images folder.